 - Ascend declares force majeure on acrylonitrile (ACN), hydrogen cyanide (HCN) and disodium iminodiacetate (DSIDA) from Chocolate Bayou.

 Meanwhile, several companies are planning restarts at their facilities:

 - Enterprise Mont Belvieu fractionators.

-- Marathon Texas City refinery.As of late Tuesday, several companies had shut down or reduced operating rates as a precaution to Harvey, or had production issues stemming from severe weather, heavy rains and flooding.
+Previously, several companies had shut down or reduced operating rates as a precaution due to Harvey, or have had production issues stemming from severe weather, heavy rains and flooding.

 - American Acryl shuts Bayport acrylic acid.

 - Braskem shuts Seadrift polypropylene (PP).

 - Chevron Phillips Chemical (CP Chem) shuts certain operations at Cedar Bayou and Sweeny, as well as other facilities as appropriate.
 Previously, the company said it was conducting a sitewide shutdown at Cedar Bayou.